thebigG/Journal/README.md

  </p>

 # Compatibility
 I built this app entirely on (and as a target for) OS X. Yes if you run the Journal.jar file, it will run on linux and Windows; I have done this myself.
-However, it looks kind-of horrendous.
+However, it looks kind-of horrendous on Windows and looses its sleekness when you run it on linux.
 In the foreseeable future I will fix this.
 Not sure when though.
+If you want to run at its best, as of right now, OS X is the ideal platform.